jonmellman/blog/content/pages/about.md

 template: "page"
 ---

+I'm a senior software engineer based in Seattle.
+I loves rigorous exception handling, efficient concurrency, and fries with mayonnaise.

+![Sometimes I hike stuff](/media/personal-1.jpg) *Sometimes I hike stuff.*

 ## Code

-I'm a Seattle-based full-stack software engineer who loves rigorous exception handling, efficient concurrent code, and fries with mayonnaise.

-![Sometimes I hike stuff](/media/personal-1.jpg) *Sometimes I hike stuff.*
+I love TypeScript, NodeJS, Linux, ReactJS, and cloud services, with a 60/40 frontend-backend split.

-Have a look at some of my projects and posts.
+Have a look at some of my projects and posts, or check out my [resume](/media/resume.pdf).

 ## Music